Sylvester (singer): 1986–1988: Final years and death

-Having lost a lot of weight and unable to walk easily, he attended the Castro's 1988 Gay Freedom Parade in a wheelchair, being pushed along by Mckenna in front of the People with AIDS banner; along Market Street, assembled crowds shouted out his name as he passed.
+Having lost a lot of weight and unable to walk easily, he attended the Castro's 1988 Gay Freedom Parade in a wheelchair, being pushed along by McKenna in front of the People with AIDS banner; along Market Street, assembled crowds shouted out his name as he passed.
 The subsequent 1988 Castro Street Fair was named "A Tribute to Sylvester", and although he was too ill to attend, crowds chanted his name to such an extent that he was able to hear them from his bedroom.
+He appeared at the Dreamland nightclub (now The Vendry), watching the dancers from the second floor balcony, and DJ Steve Fabus put together an impromptu set of Sylvester songs.
+When he waved weakly goodbye, the dance floor erupted in stomping and shouting "We love you!"
 He continued to give interviews to the media, being open about the fact that he was dying of AIDS, and sought in particular to highlight the impact that the disease was having in the African-American community.
 In an interview with the NME, he stated, "I don't believe that AIDS is the wrath of God.
 People have a tendency to blame everything on God."

-For Thanksgiving 1988, his family spent the holiday with him, although he had developed neuropathy and was increasingly bed-ridden and reliant on morphine; he died in his bed on December 16, 1988, at the age of 41.
+For Thanksgiving 1988, his family spent the holiday with him, although he had developed neuropathy and was increasingly bed-ridden and reliant on morphine.
+He died in his bed on December 16, 1988, at the age of 41.
 Sylvester had planned his own funeral, insisting that he be dressed in a red kimono and placed in an open-top coffin for the mourners to see, with his friend Yvette Flunder doing his corpse's makeup.
 He wanted Tracy to sing at his funeral, accompanied by choirs and many flowers.
-The whole affair took place in his church, the Love Center, with a sermon being provided by Reverend Walter Hawkins.
+The whole affair took place in his church, the Love Center, with a sermon being provided by Rev. Walter Hawkins.
 The event was packed, with standing room only, and the coffin was subsequently taken and buried at his family's plot in Inglewood Park Cemetery.
 An album titled Immortal was posthumously released; it contained Sylvester's final studio recordings and was compiled by Marty Blecman.